MaxwellDPS/docs/docs/documentation/api.md

 slug: api-reference
 ---

+> 🤖 **ROBO CODED** — This documentation was made with AI and may not be 100% sane.
+But the code does work! 🎉

 # 🌐 API Reference

 The SIP AI Assistant exposes a REST API for initiating calls, executing tools, and managing scheduled tasks.